IAA-ULB/MOCCa/MOCCaPy/mocca/mesh/lagrange.md

 =(\mathbf{D}+\mathbf{E})(\mathbf{D}-\mathbf{E})\mathbf{h}_{\mathrm{skew-symmetric}}$$

 > [!Note]
 > There is an additional catch when applying the $\mathbf{D}\pm\mathbf{E}$ formulas, namely that they depend on the symmetry of $\mathbf{h}$.
-As the different components of an observable may have different symmetries, we must apply it to each component separately.
+As the different components of a MeshQuantity may have different symmetries, we must apply it to each component separately.
 This complicates the implementation, and may impact the performance.
 However, the memory use is 1/4th of the full matrix ($N\times N$ vs $2N\times2N$).
 As this part of the code will probably be memory-bound, the reduced approach is most probably faster.

 > [!Note]
 > Keeping track of the symmetry is non-trivial.
 It is perhaps better to first implement the full matrix approach for reduced axes and then use that to validate the approach based on eq 19.
 On the other hand, completing $h_{ijk}$ to a non-reduced grid isn't easy either.